Gainesville Boating Accident Lawyer

 When you sue another person who is at fault for your injury, they can argue that you are somehow responsible for your own injuries.
 The theory that an injured party might be partially responsible for their injury is called comparative negligence.

-We are knowledgeable about Florida’s comparative negligence rule.
+We are knowledgeable about Florida’s modified comparative negligence rule.
 Comparative negligence can sometimes result in your total settlement being reduced by the percentage for which you are at fault.
+You also cannot recover compensation if that percentage is 51% or more.

 However, even if you think you were partly to blame for your injuries, you can still benefit from hiring a skilled lawyer.
 We can fight to prove that your harm was caused entirely by another person’s negligence.